 Not an individual centaur, then, but a kind of collective prosthesis.
-The gambit of Vertov's political aesthetics is that the cognitive and sensory emancipation of the working class is dependent on the liberation of the machine, the setting-free of the apparatuses of visual reproducibility to realise potentials that the limitations of the human perceptual and representational system enduringly repress.
-What is promised by this process, again contrary to Marinetti, is not the synaesthetic intensification of individual experience (at the limit as the experience of one's own annihilation as a subject, but more commonly as the enjoyment of the annihilation of others) but the transformation of mediated, collective experience, the supplementation of human experience and cognition by machine-sight.
+The gambit of Vertov's political aesthetics is that the cognitive and sensory emancipation of the working class is dependent on the liberation of the machine, the setting-free of the apparatuses of visual reproducibility to realize potentials that the limitations of the human perceptual and representational system enduringly repress.
+What this process promises, again in contrast to Marinetti, is not the synesthetic intensification of individual experience (at the limit as the experience of one's own annihilation as a subject, but more commonly as the enjoyment of the annihilation of others) but the transformation of mediated, collective experience, the supplementation of human experience and cognition by machine-sight.
 Communist mastery of social conditions is here wedded to transcending bourgeois mastery over the machines of representation.
-As Vertov declares: Until now, we have violated the movie camera and forced it to copy the work of our eye.
+As Vertov declares: “Until now, we have violated the movie camera and forced it to copy the work of our eye.
 And the better the copy, the better the shooting was thought to be.
-Starting today we are liberating the camera and making it work in the opposite directionaway from copying When it comes to perception and representation, to emancipate man from capital we must emancipate machines from man.
+Starting today we are liberating the camera and making it work in the opposite direction—away from copying” (16).
+When it comes to perception and representation, to emancipate man from capital we must emancipate machines from man.

 This transcendence of the human habitus via the machine does require a break with its sensori-motor and spatio-temporal coordinates.
-Yet this is not in the direction of an inhuman individual synaesthesia but of an indirect and collectively mediated construction of new spaces and times of sensation, where individuality remains but in the ancillary role of pilots, engineers and directors.
+Yet this is not in the direction of an inhuman individual synesthesia but of an indirect and collectively mediated construction of new spaces and times of sensation, where individuality remains but in the ancillary role of pilots, engineers, and directors.
 As the communiqué of The Council of Three declaims:

 The mechanical eye, the camera, rejecting the human eye as crib sheet, gropes its way through the chaos of visual events, letting itself be drawn or repelled by movement, probing, as it goes, the path of its own movement.
 It experiments, distending time, dissecting movement, or, in contrary fashion, absorbing time within itself, swallowing years, thus schematizing processes of long duration inaccessible to the normal eye.

 Aiding the machine-eye is the kinok-pilot, who not only controls the camera's movements, but entrusts himself to it during experiments in space.
 And at a later time the kinok-engineer, with remote control of cameras.

-The result of this concerted action of the liberated and perfected camera and the strategic brain of man directing, observing, and gaugingthe presentation of even the most ordinary things will take on an exceptionally fresh and interesting aspect.
+The result of this concerted action of the liberated and perfected camera and the strategic brain of man directing, observing, and gauging—the presentation of even the most ordinary things will take on an exceptionally fresh and interesting aspect.
+(19, my emphases)